CZ-NIC/yangson/docs/quickstart.rst

    >>> inw.update('INFINITY').validate()
    Traceback (most recent call last):
    ...
-   yangson.schemanode.SchemaError: [/example-2:bag/foo/1/in-words] invalid-type: must be number in words
+   yangson.schemanode.YangTypeError: [/example-2:bag/foo/1/in-words] invalid-type: must be number in words

 This is again correct because the new value ``INFINITY`` doesn't match the regular expression pattern in the definition of the *in-words*